Take Blood Thinners

 Newer blood thinners don't need frequent blood tests and don't interact with foods.
 They include apixaban (Eliquis), dabigatran (Pradaxa), edoxaban (Savaysa), and rivaroxaban (Xarelto).

 One of the biggest concerns when you take these medications is the risk of bleeding.
 Even a minor cut could bleed a lot.
+Patients taking the drug Pradaxa can be giving idarucizumab (Praxbind) used in emergencies to reverse the blood-thinning.
 Call your doctor if you fall, get hit, or bump your head.
 You may be bleeding inside where you can't see it.

 Wear Compression Stockings